 C# | |||

-Before you call an API, you must configure environment variables so that the SDK can read your access credentials.
-The environment variable names for the AccessKey ID and AccessKey secret are ALIBABA_CLOUD_ACCESS_KEY_ID and ALIBABA_CLOUD_ACCESS_KEY_SECRET respectively.
-For more information about the configuration, see Steps to configure environment variables.
+Before you call the API, configure environment variables for your access credentials.
+The environment variables for the AccessKey ID and AccessKey secret are ALIBABA_CLOUD_ACCESS_KEY_ID and ALIBABA_CLOUD_ACCESS_KEY_SECRET.
+For configuration details, see Configure environment variables.

 Java demo